- Set Up A Business

 A magnet for international asset management players

-Some of the best results in Europe are delivered by Danish asset managers – in fact Morningstar has rated Danish asset managers among Europe’s top three performers since 2002.
+Danish asset managers deliver some of the best results in Europe – in fact Morningstar has rated Danish asset managers among Europe’s top three performers every year since 2002.

 It begins with the world’s largest pension sector

 The large concentration of capital with the Danish pension funds has its roots in the Danish labour market model, where employees and employers have created a unique pension system.

 This system has amassed assets of over EUR 500bn since its inception in the 1970s.
 Pension assets amount to twice Denmark’s GDP, which is more than four times the OECD average.

 Denmark is home to no fewer than eleven of Europe’s top 100 pension funds.
 The largest is ATP, one of Europe’s leading asset managers with more than EUR 100bn under management.

 11 of Europe's top 100 pension funds are in Danish